 5.1.
-Model choice and validation
+Model Choice and Validation

-For model choice we compared several possible models by using the predictive Bayesian model selection criterion of Gelfand and Ghosh (1998).
-The additional term $b(\mathbf{s}i) X(A{k_i}, t)$ did not improve model fitting greatly.
-Only a few $b(\mathbf{s}i)$ were significant; see Fig. 8 where the estimated $b(\mathbf{s})$ surfaces along with their standard deviation surfaces have been plotted.
-Fig. 8 shows that the $b(\mathbf{s})$ values are very small in absolute value relative to the standard deviations.
-Moreover, the Gelfand and Ghosh criterion was much smaller for the model without the $b(\mathbf{s}i)X(A{k_i}, t)$ term.
-Henceforth, we worked with the submodel corresponding to $b(\mathbf{s}) = 0$.
-This is also explained by the fact that, after accounting for the very large influence of precipitation and a spatiotemporally varying intercept term, the model cannot detect a significant spatially varying contribution of the CMAQ output towards explaining deposition.
-This, however, does not mean that there is no spatiotemporal bias in the CMAQ output-such biases can simply be recovered by the differences between the model-based predictions and the CMAQ output.
-If the intention is to recover the bias by using a parametric form then a model omitting the most significant regressor, i.e. precipitation, must be specified.
+For model choice we compared several possible models using the predictive Bayesian model selection criterion of Gelfand and Ghosh (1998).
+The additional term $b(\mathbf{s}i)X(A{k_i},t)$ did not improve model fitting a great deal.
+Only a few $b(\mathbf{s}i)$ were significant, see Figure 8 where the estimated $b(\mathbf{s})$ surfaces along with their standard deviation surfaces have been plotted.
+The figure show that the $b(\mathbf{s})$ values are very small in absolute value relative to the standard deviations.
+Moreover, the Gelfand and Ghosh criterion was much smaller for the model without the $b(\mathbf{s}i)X(A{k_i},t)$ term.
+Henceforth, we worked with the sub-model corresponding to $b(\mathbf{s}) = 0$.
+This is also explained by the fact that after accounting for the very large influence of precipitation and a spatio-temporally varying intercept term, the model is not able to detect a significant spatially varying contribution of the CMAQ output towards explaining deposition.
+This, however, does not mean that there is no spatio-temporal bias in the CMAQ output - such biases can simply be recovered by the differences between the model based predictions and the CMAQ output.
+If the intention is to recover the bias using a parametric form then a model omitting the most significant regressor, viz., precipitation must be specified.

-For the purposes of model checking Fig. 9 provides predictions at the validation sites versus the observed values along with the validation prediction intervals on the original scale for all the 407 available observations in the eight validation sites.
-Note that more than one observation can assume the same value owing to truncation.
-Some negative bias is seen in sulphate prediction for very few (two or three out of 407) extreme large values which are very far out in the tail.
-This is not a major concern, however, since the corresponding predictive intervals are larger than the remaining intervals showing more uncertainty.
-Note also that these predictive intervals include the 45° line which shows that the bias is not statistically significant.
+For the purposes of model checking Figure 9 provides predictions at the validation sites versus the observed values along with the validation prediction intervals on the original scale for all the 407 available observations in the eight validation sites.
+Note that more than one observation can assume the same value due to truncation.
+Some negative bias is seen in sulfate prediction for very few (2-3 out of 407) extreme large values which are very far out in the tail.
+This is not a major concern, however, since the corresponding predictive intervals are larger than the remaining ones showing more uncertainty.
+Note also that all of these predictive intervals include the 45^0 line which shows that the bias is not statistically significant.